Burn Injuries from Car Accidents in NC: Treatment, Costs, and Claims

 - Artificial skin substitutes -- synthetic or bioengineered materials used when insufficient donor skin is available

 Most severe burn patients undergo multiple surgical procedures -- initial grafting, revision surgeries to improve appearance and function, scar release procedures to restore range of motion, and reconstructive surgery months or years later.
+For a detailed guide to what skin graft surgery involves, see Skin Graft Surgery After a Car Accident.

 Long-Term Rehabilitation